-On Tuesday, Google announced that the 59th version of its widely known browser, Chrome is entering into beta channel.
-It has been made available on various known platforms namely Android, Chrome OS, Linux, Mac and Windows.
-The technology giant announced plans to mechanically upgrade the version of Chrome from 32-bit version to the 64-bit version.
+On Tuesday, Google announced that the 59th version of its widely known browser, Chrome, is entering the beta channel.
+It has been made available on various known platforms, namely Android, Chrome OS, Linux, Mac, and Windows.
+The technology giant announced plans to mechanically upgrade the version of Chrome from a 32-bit version to a 64-bit version.

 According to Google, “In order to improve stability, performance, and security, users who are currently on 32-bit version of Chrome, and 64-bit Windows with 4GB or more of memory and auto-update enabled will be automatically migrated to 64-bit Chrome during this update.
 32-bit Chrome will still be available via the Chrome download page.”

-The main reasons for upgrading Google from 32-bit version to 64-bit are to improve stability, performance and security.
-However, in order to run it, you will need a compatible computer with a 64-bit processor, at least 4GB of RAM, and 64-bit version of Windows installed.
+The main reasons for upgrading Google from a 32-bit version to a 64-bit are to improve stability, performance, and security.
+However, in order to run it, you will need a compatible computer with a 64-bit processor, at least 4GB of RAM, and a 64-bit version of Windows installed.
 If your computer does not fulfill these requirements, then it becomes impossible for Chrome to migrate.

-The last feature of beta release is Headless Chromium – though it is, meant for developers only.
+The last feature of the beta release is Headless Chromium – though it is meant for developers only.
 It benefits the developers by running the browser from a command line window, which further leads them to start automated testing for environments where no UI is needed.
-This feature is not currently present on the beta release.
+This feature is not currently present in the beta release.

 Google says that its 32-bit version will continue to be available, so those who are in need will be able to access it.
-But what if you do not wish to migrate to 64-bit version?
-If you don’t desire to migrate to migrate then Google provides an alternative solution.
-You simply disable Chrome updates, which gets installed mechanically by default.
+But what if you do not wish to migrate to the 64-bit version?
+If you don’t desire to migrate then Google provides an alternative solution.
+You simply disable Chrome updates, which get installed mechanically by default.